-Ending the Marijuana Arrest Crusade in NYC
+Ending the Marijuana Arrest Crusade in New York State

-Although the legislation didn’t pass this year, the New York City Council overwhelming passed Resolution 986-A, introduced by Council Members Melissa Mark-Viverito and Oliver Koppell, which supports the marijuana arrest reform legislation in Albany and condemns the unlawful police practices in NYC.
+In 2012, The New York City Council overwhelming passed Resolution 986-A, introduced by Council Members Melissa Mark-Viverito and Oliver Koppell, which supports the marijuana arrest reform legislation in Albany and condemns the unlawful police practices in NYC.

 Click here and watch personal video testimonials to learn about how the NYPD exploits New York law to arrest 50,000 people every year, falsely charging and arresting them for marijuana possession.